terrytangyuan/public-talks/README.md

 # public-talks

 This repository contains the slides and supporting files for my public talks on various conferences, meetups, and classes.

+If you are interested in attending any of the upcoming talks, you can find the schedule and registration information by clicking the talk title below.

+If you have attended any of the talks and have follow-up questions, feel free to [submit an issue](https://github.com/terrytangyuan/public-talks/issues) with your questions or contact me on [Twitter](https://twitter.com/TerryTangYuan) or [LinkedIn](https://www.linkedin.com/in/terrytangyuan).

 | Title | Venue | Date |
 | ----- | ----- | ---- |